“Rhiannon rings like a bell through the night, and wouldn’t you love to” …know a little more about her name?

 I got the name from a novel, I think I bought in an airport just before a long flight; it was called Triad, and it was about a girl named Rhiannon and her sister and mother, or something like that.
 I just thought the name was so pretty that I wanted to write something about a girl named Rhiannon.
 I wrote it about three months before I joined Fleetwood Mac, in about 1974.

-The song was first released on Fleetwood Mac’s album Fleetwood Mac in mid-1975.
-It was then re-released a single in February of 1976, and, four months later, peaked at #11 on the Billboard charts.
+The song was included on Fleetwood Mac’s album Fleetwood Mac, which came out in July of 1975.
+It was then released a single in February of 1976, and, four months later, peaked at #11 on Billboard‘s Hot 100 chart.

-The single is what made an impact on the baby name charts.
+The single is what made an impact on U.S. baby names.
 Hundreds of baby girls were named Rhiannon in 1976, and the name entered the top 1,000 for the first time at an impressive 593rd.
-A year later it peaked at 418th.
+A year later, it peaked at 418th.

 Usage cooled off after that, but rose again in the late ’90s and early 2000s, probably thanks to Fleetwood Mac’s successful 1997 tour The Dance and resulting live album, which features an extended version of “Rhiannon.”